shimenghuang/KernelBiome/README.md

 # KernelBiome

 Note: currently this repository contains code that can reproduce outputs in the paper [TODO: add link].
-The `KernelBiome` python package will be available in the upcoming two weeks.
+The `KernelBiome` python package will be available within the upcoming two weeks.

 ## Current Content